 Grant writing success is the unicorn of the nonprofit world.
 Any experienced grant writer knows well the frustrations, struggles, and challenges that come with consistently applying for grant awards.

-- Diligence: Persistent efforts yield better results than applying for grants in spurts.
+Persistent efforts yield better results than applying for grants in spurts.
 Lay out a long-term grant writing program and be diligent with your application efforts.
-Don’t get discouraged by rejections.
+Don’t let rejections discourage you.

-- The ability to learn from your mistakes: Most organizations do not follow up after a grant is declined.
+Most organizations do not follow up after a funder declines to fund their grant application.
 But if you’re able to get in touch with the grantmaker to find out why they didn’t fund the request, you can learn more about their goals, improve future applications and overall messaging, and hone in on your grant writing strategy.

 Learn more about our grant writing services here.